HorizenOfficial/eon-tipbot/README.md

-# Bot for ZEN's Discord
+# EON Zen Tip Bot for Horizen's Discord
-This bot allows users to send tips (ZEN) to other users after funding their tip account.
+This bot allows users to send tips (ZEN on EON) to other users after funding their tip account.

+General process:
+ - Discord member requests a deposit address from the tip bot
+ - Member sends EON ZEN (eZEN) to the deposit address using Sphere or another method
+ - Member may tip another member using the tip bot.
+Help is available by DMing the bot with: !ezentip help
+ - When a member receives a tip, entries are created in the bot's database to track sender and receiver balances.
+ - The recipient may tip another member with the tip they received or add more funds.
+ - A member may withdraw funds in their tip account at any time.

+Note: all funds are stored in the bot's EON address.

 Features:

-- Tipbot for ZEN.
-Responds to `!tip`.
+- Tip bot for eZEN.
+Responds to `!ezentip`.
 - Dynamic plugin loading with permission support.
+- Send a tip to one other member with optional message
+- Send a tip of random amount to one member with optional message
+- Send a tip based on fiat currency or other cryptcurrency amount with optional message
+- Multiple user support
+  - Send either a set amount or a random amount to a channel for the first 20 members who respond
+- Admin commands
+  - Suspend scheduled background tasks.
+Usefull when using the payouts command
+  - Send a payout to a member bypassing balance checks (runs more quickly)
+  - Check balance total of all users and the bot.

 ## Requirements

-- node > 16.9.0
+- node > 18.19.0
-- mongod > 3.6.0
+- mongod > 5.0.2

 ## Installation